ChongWu-Biostat/MiSPU/README.md

 ```

 ## Manual
+If you like MiSPU, please give us a star.
 You can download the MiSPU package manual [here](http://cutpi.com/upimages/1444077574.pdf).